CortexPE/TeaSpoon/README.md

 Help keep me motivated into making this massive thing...
 Maintaining it is sometimes a pain and I only find it a waste of time to update something I don't get anything in return for :/ I hope you all can understand.
 You can donate here: [![Donate](https://img.shields.io/badge/donate-PayPal-yellow.svg?style=flat-square)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=MABFZPDR8F5UG)

-# Installation
-Installation is easy, Just download the latest phar from [Poggit](https://poggit.pmmp.io/ci/CortexPE/TeaSpoon/~) then put it to your ```./plugins/``` folder.
-Restart your server.
-And you're basically done.
-***This plugin will only work on stable PMMP releases, Any issues regarding 4.0.0 (development builds) will be closed***

 # Issue Reporting
  - ALWAYS use the [LATEST PocketMine-MP Build](https://jenkins.pmmp.io/job/PocketMine-MP/lastSuccessfulBuild/artifact/) to use this plugin